justchokingaround/sols-dots/README.md

 The reason why I include the tars for dwm and st is incase something goes wrong and you/me need a clean slate.

+CREDITS:

+Distrotube for his build of dwmblocks and Luke Smith for his scripts, I removed and edited some to fit my needs.